 Surrender to God’s will and let Him teach you a better way.

 There’s a path to achievement, and there’s a path to purification.
-If you put first your walk toward purification, then you will achieve the greatest achievement of all.
+If you put your walk toward purification first, then you will achieve the greatest achievement of all.